AaronBDC/blogRRR/Section 9 - React Router and Redux Form .md

 --submit form

 --validate input
+-- to do validation of forms managed by redux form:
+-- define this object :
+  const errors = {} ;
+  -- we inspect our values object

+-- then if there is anything wrong wth the form

+-- we append some propeties
+--- basically put an if statement then add some title to errors and redux form wont submit it -- can combine like so:

+  //validate the inputs from values if(!values.title || values.title.length <3){
+    errors.title = "Enter a title!";
+  }

+OR do it broken out:

+  //validate the inputs from values if(values.title.length <3){
+    errors.title = 'Title must be at least 3 characters!';
+  }
+  if(!values.title){
+    errors.title = 'Enter a title!';
+  }

+-- you dont have to do validation in a single if statement -- you can do validation in multiple if statements and then customize the title or the error thats shown to the user inside each of those different if statemnets

 137. Showing Errors to Users4:30138.
 Handling Form Submittal9:30139.
 Form and Field States6:06E140.
 Conditional Styling7:06141.
 More on Navigation3:11142.
 Create Post Action Creator10:05143.
 Navigation Through Callbacks7:31144.
 The Posts Show Component3:39F145.
 Receiving New Posts9:26146.
 Selecting from OwnProps11:27147.
 Data Dependencies5:32148.
 Caching Records6:13149.
 Deleting a Post9:25G150.
 Wrapup9:10151.
 Rallycoding0:00